 Introduction to Cold Calling Techniques

-1. Must know to whom is the call for
+1. Must know to whom the call is for

-2. Keep a Plan instead of a Script
+2. Keep a plan instead of a script

-Thus, it is highly advisable that you as a cold calling service is to keep a framework for your cold calls which can also provide you with flexibility and structure.
+Thus, it is highly advisable that you, as a cold calling service is to keep a framework for your cold calls which can also provide you with flexibility and structure.
 Sometimes, it is commonly observed that there come spontaneous rejections which can be positively dealt with only if you possess a plan rather than a script.